Rigorous Derivation of the Degenerate Parabolic-Elliptic Keller-Segel System from a Moderately Interacting Stochastic Particle System. Part II Propagation of Chaos: Abstract

 \section{Abstract}

 This work is a series of two articles.
-The main goal is to rigorously derive the degenerate parabolic-elliptic Keller-Segel system in the sub-critical regime from a moderately interacting stochastic particle system.
+The main goal is to rigorously derive the degenerate Keller-Segel system (including the case with fractional Laplacian in the equation for chemical potential) in the sub-critical regime from a moderately interacting stochastic particle system.
 In the first article \cite{gvozdik2022partone}, we establish the classical solution theory of the degenerate parabolic-elliptic Keller-Segel system and its non-local version.
-In the second article, which is the current one, we derive a propagation of chaos result, where the classical solution theory obtained in the first article is used to derive required estimates for the particle system.
-Due to the degeneracy of the non-linear diffusion and the singular aggregation effect in the system, we perform an approximation of the stochastic particle system by using a cut-offed interacting potential.
+In the second article, which is the current one, we derive a propagation of chaos result, where the classical solution theory obtained in the first article is used to derive required estimates for the particle systems.
+Due to the degeneracy of the non-linear diffusion and the singular aggregation effect in the system, we perform an approximation of the stochastic particle system by using a cut-off interacting potential.
 An additional linear diffusion on the particle level is used as a parabolic regularization of the system.
-We present the propagation of chaos result with logarithmic scalings.
-Consequently, the propagation of chaos follows directly from convergence in the sense of expectation and the vanishing viscosity argument of the Keller-Segel system.
+We present the propagation of chaos result with two different types of cut-off scaling for the aggregation potential, namely logarithmic and algebraic scaling.
+For the logarithmic scaling the convergence of trajectories is obtained in expectation, while for the algebraic scaling the convergence in the sense of probability is derived.
+The result with algebraic scaling is deduced by studying the dynamics of a carefully constructed stopped process and applying a generalized version of the law of large numbers.
+Consequently, the propagation of chaos in the weak sense follows directly from these convergence results and the vanishing viscosity argument of the Keller-Segel system.
+Using the relative entropy method and additional $L^q$ estimate for the $l$-th marginal of the $N$ particle distribution, we further derive quantitative propagation of chaos results in $L^q$ $(1\leq q<\infty)$ norm by interpolation inequality.

 0.2in

 \keywords{Moderately interacting particle systems, Mean-field limit, Degenerate Keller–Segel model, Propagation of chaos} \subjclass[2010]{35Q92, 35K45, 60J70, 82C22.}